-We run one Master’s programme and contribute several modules to two more, reflecting the diversity of our expertise.
-These programmes offer our postgraduates an opportunity to explore these research areas in greater depth, as well as broaden their critical understanding of related topics.
-We take it as a compliment that many of our own graduates opt to stay with us and enrol on these programmes.
+We run an MA on Security and contribute several modules to two more Master’s programmes: International Financial and Political Relations MSc, and Media History MA.
+We take it as a compliment that many of our own graduates opt to stay with us by enrolling on these programmes.

-In addition to programmes to which we already contribute several modules (listed below), we are excited to be launching a brand new master's programme on Security in 2019-20, building on both existing research strengths and a string of recent appointments, and in response to enthusiastic student demand for such a programme.
-The modules on the programme take you through a rich variety of different case studies of security threats and responses, including: nuclear weapons, terrorism, migration, climate change, cyber threats and civil wars.
-Analysis is underpinned by thought-provoking engagement with cutting edge theories in both traditional and critical security studies, war studies, peace studies and related scholarship.
+We launched our Security MA in 2019-20.
+The modules on the programme take students through a rich variety of different case studies of security threats and responses which our experts specialise in, including: nuclear weapons, terrorism, migration, climate change, and civil wars.
+Analysis is underpinned by thought-provoking engagement with the latest research in both traditional and critical security studies, war studies, peace studies and related research areas such as militarism, gender, ethics, environmental security, resilience, and urban warfare.

-Further information on both the new MA as well as other programmes to which we contribute can be found below.
+Further information on both the Security MA and other programmes to which we contribute can be found below.

 in the UK for Politics